Chapter 1 (Legion): Writing

 The pilot script had been read by FX executives by January 2016, with FX President John Landgraf saying that it "might be [set] a few years in the past".
 In May 2016, Hawley explained that he felt the telling of a story should be structured in a way that reflects the content of that story, for instance a story featuring a character who "doesn't know what's real and what's not real, then the audience should have the same experience".
 He added that he saw this experience as being whimsical, imaginative, and unexpected.
-Hawley aimed to have the world "fully realized and filled out" during the pilot, so that the second episode could explore Haller in a different way to how he is introduced in the premiere.
+Hawley aimed to have the world "fully realized and filled out" during the pilot, so that the second episode could explore David in a different way to how he is introduced in the premiere.

-The episode begins with a four-minute montage showing Haller's life from birth to adulthood, which Hawley felt was important to establish what the character has gone through in terms of mental illness, rather than introduce him as someone who learns he is not actually mentally ill and then moves on.
-Hawley explained that the montage begins with Haller as a child, showing "nothing but promise", but then his abilities manifest around when, "for some kids, the illness would be kicking in."
+The episode begins with a four-minute montage showing David's life from birth to adulthood, which Hawley felt was important to establish what the character has gone through in terms of mental illness, rather than introduce him as someone who learns he is not actually mentally ill and then moves on.
+Hawley explained that the montage begins with David as a child, showing "nothing but promise", but then his abilities manifest around when, "for some kids, the illness would be kicking in."
 The montage then becomes a more negative, tragic story.
-Hawley noted the importance of showing Haller questioning whether he has a mental illness or not during the episode, a common struggle for real people with the condition.
-Another montage that Haller wrote into the script was a love story montage, which he felt gives the audience "something to root for", a positive goal to balance out the darker or sadder elements of the series.
+Hawley noted the importance of showing David questioning whether he has a mental illness or not during the episode, a common struggle for real people with the condition.
+Another montage that Hawley wrote into the script was a love story montage, which he felt gives the audience "something to root for", a positive goal to balance out the darker or sadder elements of the series.

-Hawley described the pilot episode as having a sense of jumping from the frying pan into the fire; "architecturally, with that first hour ... you think you're in a police interview room, but then you walk out the door and it's a set that's built at the bottom of an empty swimming pool."
+Hawley described the pilot episode as having a sense of jumping out of the frying pan into the fire; "architecturally, with that first hour ... you think you're in a police interview room, but then you walk out the door and it's a set that's built at the bottom of an empty swimming pool."
 Actor Dan Stevens said that the idea was to "rattle your perceptions" as a form of welcoming audiences to the show, so the pilot could accurately introduce viewers to the "kind of show we want to make".
-Hawley felt that audiences would accept the confusing storytelling of the episode, told from the perspective of the unreliable narrator Haller, due to the character's grounded love story.
+Hawley felt that audiences would accept the confusing storytelling of the episode, told from the perspective of the unreliable narrator David, due to the character's grounded love story.